top of page

 • Patterns of use and effectiveness of integrative medical therapies

-• Investigating medication prescribing practices and adverse outcomes in the inpatient setting
+• Medication prescribing practices and adverse outcomes in the inpatient setting

 • Patient engagement and innovations in primary care and health decision-making